aherbert/gdsc/README.md

         cd ../gdsc
         mvn package

 This will produce a gdsc_-[VERSION].jar file in the target directory.
-All dependencies are copied into the target/dependencies directory.
+Dependencies can be copied into the target/dependencies directory using:

+        mvn dependency:copy-dependencies

 3. Copy the gdsc_* jar into the plugins directory of ImageJ.